jslint-org/jslint/README.md

 # Description
-- [jslint.js](jslint.js) contains the jslint function.
+- [jslint.mjs](jslint.mjs) contains the jslint function.
 It parses and analyzes a source file, returning an object with information about the file.
 It can also take an object that sets options.

-- [index.html](index.html) runs the jslint.js function in a web page.
-The page also depends on `browser.js`.
+- [index.html](index.html) runs the jslint.mjs function in a web page.
+The page also depends on `browser.mjs`.

-- [browser.js](browser.js) runs the web user interface and generates the results reports in HTML.
+- [browser.mjs](browser.mjs) runs the web user interface and generates the results reports in HTML.

 - [help.html](help.html) describes JSLint's usage.
 Please [read it](https://jslint-org.github.io/jslint/help.html).